Global mental health: Treatment gap

 In 2019, it was estimated that one in every eight people in the world live with a mental disorder.
 Although many effective interventions for the treatment of mental disorders are known, and awareness of the need for treatment of people with mental disorders has risen, the proportion of those who need mental health care but who do not receive it remains very high.
-This so-called "treatment gap" is estimated to reach between 76–85% for low- and middle-income countries, and 35–50% for high-income countries.
+This so-called "treatment gap" is estimated to reach between 76 and 85% for low- and middle-income countries, and 35–50% for high-income countries.
 According to the National Alliance on Mental Illness, 33.5% of U.S. adults with a serious mental illness and 53.8% of U.S. adults with a mental illness received no treatment for it in the year 2020.

 Despite the acknowledged need, for the most part there have not been substantial changes in mental health care delivery during the past years.
 Main reasons for this problem are public health priorities, lack of a mental health policy and legislation in many countries, a lack of resources – financial and human resources – as well as inefficient resource allocation.